 However, it takes time to make good money so in the meantime, embrace frugality.
-Starting a business not only takes all of your effort but it chugs through money as well.
+Starting a business not only takes all of your efforts but it chugs through money as well.
 Every nickel you have will need to be invested.
-In the beginning you won’t have much left for you.
+In the beginning, you won’t have much left for you.
 Therefore, be prepared to live like a college student.

 Focus on the revenue